carshen/carshen.github.io/_posts/2014-03-25-inuition-aho-corasick-algorithm.markdown

 Ignoring the construction of how to get these failure transitions, you can see that the runtime to construct the trie is O(m) and to process the text is O(n) since we do a single pass through the text, and we can truncate at most n characters.
+We'll cover how to get these failure transitions next time, but note that this will happen in O(n).

 I hope my discussion has given you a basic intuition on how